dotnet/corefxlab/docs/specs/alcproxies.md

 These are the pain points after running the proxy system through the visual studio profiler (vs2019, 16.3 preview 1) with a sample application:

 ##### Object creation
-* Serialization of the constructor arguments for the server creation took 62.50% of CPU samples (There were no constructor args passed to the server, but the server itself needs serialized objects to pass to its own constructor).
+* The creation of the server itself took 75-85% of CPU samples.
-* The creation of the server itself took 45% of CPU samples.
+* Creating the DispatchProxy on top of the server took the remaining CPU samples.

 ##### Calling methods on the proxied object
 * Serialization of parameters took around 65% of CPU samples, for a method with a string parameter.